-RNA

-Messenger RNA (mRNA), the molecule that carries protein-building instructions from DNA to the ribosome, the part of the cell where proteins are assembled.
+RNA Ribonucleic acid, a naturally occurring chemical compound present in all living cells.
+RNA's principal role is to act as a messenger mRNA Messenger RNA (mRNA), the molecule that carries protein-building instructions from DNA to the ribosome, the part of the cell where proteins are assembled.

-siRNA

-Small interfering RNA (siRNA), short molecules that bind to an mRNA and target it for destruction.
+siRNA Small interfering RNA (siRNA), short molecules that bind to an mRNA and target it for destruction.